Kitty Pryde: Breakworld

 As the team prepares to end the confrontation with the Breakworld leader, the team splits up—with Kitty on the team appointed to stop the missile pointed at Earth.
 Kitty phases into the missile to disrupt its circuitry noting that it is composed of the same material as the rest of Breakworld, a material that is difficult and exhausting for her to phase through.
 After phasing for a mile into the missile, Kitty finds the center only to discover it empty.
 The missile is fired, causing Kitty to pass out inside of it as Beast discovers too late that due to its shape, trajectory, and lack of internal circuitry, the Breakworld's weapon is not a missile, but a bullet.
 As the bullet hurtles toward Earth, Kitty lies unconscious within it.

 As the situation becomes increasingly dire, Emma establishes mental contact with Kitty, reassuring her that she will come out of this fine, though it eventually becomes clear to both that the situation will be grim.
 Kitty and Emma come to an understanding and reconciliation, Emma stating that she never wanted something like this to happen to her.
 Kitty then phases the bullet through Earth, but is trapped within.
 At the end of Giant-Size Astonishing X-Men, Scott Summers mentions that Doctor Strange, Reed Richards, and some "top men" tried to save her, but believe she has fused to the bullet, as it continues to hurtle through space.
 Whether she is alive or dead is unknown, though the X-Men consider her lost to them.

-As a result of these events Kitty does not appear in the X-Men crossover event X-Men: Messiah Complex, since this takes place after the events of Giant-Size Astonishing X-Men.
+As a result of these events Kitty does not appear in the X-Men crossover event "X-Men: Messiah Complex", since this takes place after the events of Giant-Size Astonishing X-Men.
 She is briefly mentioned in the aftermath of the Messiah Complex, by Colossus, Nightcrawler, and Wolverine, as the three of them discuss "losing her."

 To cope with Kitty's loss, Colossus takes down a group of Russian criminals dealing in human trafficking, and gets a tattoo of the name 'Katya' on his chest.

-Emma begins having a recurring dream in which she hears a voice whom she believes is Kitty's trying to reach out to her.
+Following the "Secret Invasion" storyline and during the "Dark Reign" storyline, Emma begins having a recurring dream in which she hears a voice whom she believes is Kitty's trying to reach out to her.

 It was later confirmed by Abigail Brand that Kitty Pryde was still alive within the bullet, but because the bullet's design would harden as time went on, it would become increasingly difficult to break the bullet open.